 Readjusting workloads will be a huge stressor for everyone.
 You can prepare for this by carefully analyzing who will take on new assignments, or which projects will be put on the back burner during the transition, and what skill sets will be needed to accomplish the high priority work.

 Meet with the individuals whose jobs are changing to clarify their role and objectives.
 Allow them time to share their questions and concerns, and when possible, include them in the decision-making process.
 This is a huge step in regaining their trust after a layoff.

 Ask remaining employees what they love about their job, what scares them about the work you want them to take on, and what they would like to see changed.
 Their perspective might offer insights you did not anticipate or different solutions that will be better for everyone involved.

 Likewise, meet with your team regularly to reinforce departmental goals, roles, and responsibilities.
 Anticipate that there will be hiccups and setbacks in the beginning, and ensure everyone is on the same page throughout the transition.

 3. Allow Time to Find a New Normal

-Layoffs are hard on everyone at your company – from decision makers to notifying managers to the remaining employees.
+Staff reductions are hard on everyone at your company – from decision makers to notifying managers to the remaining employees.
 Be strategic about how you address and manage the changes to ensure a stronger team emerges from the transition.
+This guide will help.